KlipperScreen/KlipperScreen/docs/Configuration.md

 # Auto-lock the screen after a period of inactivity (in seconds)
 # 0 means disabled
 # autolock_timeout: 0

+# Start KlipperScreen with the screen locked
+# start_locked: False
 ```

 !!! tip